-As stated earlier, there are numerous instances in the English translations of Scriptures that correctly have “it” where אתו appears.
+As stated earlier, numerous instances in the English translations of Scriptures correctly have “it” where אתו appears.
 Note the following verses:

 Because of not doing the proper research and the need for a predetermined conclusion, the 8-day adherents refer to the Jewish version of the TANAKH for the desired translation.
 They provide the following translation of Exod.
 12:14 for support:

 This day shall be to you one of remembrance: You shall celebrate it as a festival to Yahweh throughout the ages…